Table 33: Inflammatory Bowel Disease Agents

 - appropriate dosing.

-mesalamine 800 mg delayed-release capsule
+mesalamine 800 mg delayed-release tablet

 - Documentation of the following is required: